sidusnare/ug/README.md

 Intro
 ===
 This is not a good script to upgrade Gentoo quickly or properly.
-This is a script to run in a for look a few (10-20) times while your not planning on using your computer for a few days, perhaps you have something better to do with your weekend than Gentoo.
+This is a script to run in a for loop a few (10-20) times while your not planning on using your computer for a few days, perhaps you have something better to do with your weekend than Gentoo.
 Method
 ===
 The idea is to clear all use, keyword, and distfile issues with `emereg -u --deep --newuse -v --tree world -p` and then run ug a few times, maybe go to work/school for the day.